 Perhaps one of the most revolutionary players to ever play the game of hockey, Maurice Richard brought hockey in Montreal to an elite level and set the bar high for every generation to come.
 Richard overcame nearly every level of adversity to become the greatest hockey player of his generation and one of the best in NHL history.

-Richard was born into a poor family in August of 1921.
+Maurice Richard was born into a poor family in August of 1921.
 He was the oldest of eight children and did not have an opportunity to begin playing hockey until he was fourteen years old.
 He led his local team to three straight league championships and scored 133 of his teams 144 goals.
 He was prolific and bound for greatness, even though he’d dropped out of school at sixteen to help his father make money for their family.
 At age eighteen, be began his quest to become a professional hockey player after trying out for the Verdun Juniors.
-He was promoted after his rookie season with Verdun to the Quebec Senior Hockey League where he played for the Monreal Royals.
+He was promoted after his rookie season with Verdun to the Quebec Senior Hockey League where he played for the Montreal Royals.

 Richard suffered his first major injury in his first game with the Royals when he crashed into the boards and broke his ankle.
 He would miss the entire season.
 He then was called to the Canadian Military Recruitment office for duty but was turned down because of his ankle injury.
 He took the year to get healthy and returned in 1941 to his QSHL team.
 He played in the first thirty-one games of the season and scored seventeen points before breaking his wrist.
 He would rejoin the team during the playoffs and perform well enough to earn a tryout for the Montreal Canadien NHL club.